 Saxon Academy of Sciences and Humanities in Leipzig

-The Saxon Academy of Sciences and Humanities in Leipzig was founded on 1 July 1846.
-It follows the tradition of scientific academies set out by Leibnitz in 1700: facilitating regular meetings and exchange of scholars of a broad range of disciplines, discussing the methods and results of cutting-edge research in interdisciplinary disputes, pursuing long-term research, and combining theory and practice.
-To this end the academy organizes regular, topic-spanning disputes of renowned national and international scholars.
+The Saxon Academy of Sciences and Humanities in Leipzig was founded on 1 July 1846, under the name of Royal Saxon Society of Sciences.
+It follows the tradition of scientific academies set out by Leibnitz around 1700: bringing together scientists from various disciplines for regular exchanges of ideas, discussing methods and findings of specialized research in an interdisciplinary dialogue, conducting long-term research projects, and combining “theoriam cum praxi”—the union of theory and practice.
+To this end the Academy regularly convenes nationally and internationally renowned scholars for cross-disciplinary discussions.

 read more